Fujifilm X-Pro1 vs X100S

 - More modern: Was introduced somewhat (11 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the X100S is the clear winner of the contest (10 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X100S is the clear winner of the contest (10 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Fujifilm X30« »||-||76/100||4.5/5||4/5||4.5/5||Aug 2014||599||Fujifilm X30|